Where to Stay in Tayrona National Park: The Absolute BEST Place to Spend the Night

 Yep, you read that correctly!
 Tayrona has it’s own nudist beach for anyone who’s had enough of their bathing suit or just didn’t bring one.

 This beach is located only 10 minutes from Cabo San Juan by simply following the little sand path at the end of the beach.
-I didn’t go so I’m not sure what crowd it attracts, I guess you will have to find out for yourself.
+It is a pretty beach but you are not allowed to swim here.

 Our Best Tips for Visiting Tayrona

 - If you are wanting to sleep in a hammock and not a tent (the condition of the tents were bad) it can be wise to book it at the entrance as they can sell out.
 This can be done before you buy your entrance ticket at a little white tent near the road.

 - Take snacks!
 A small bread roll is COP 6,000 in the park, so if you eat a lot this adds up quickly.